 Tasty foods for boosting your immune system this season!

 While the word “superfood” might conjure images of vegetables donning capes and fighting crime, it isn’t as ridiculous a metaphor as it sounds.
 Foods that are nutrient-rich and packed with healthy vitamins and minerals can boost immune systems and help ward off illnesses that many families suffer through all winter long.
+And when these type of food are consumed along with supplements like d-mannose they can help keep the bladder healthy, thus preventing a ton of medical issues at one go.
 These foods are highly nutritious and they can be pretty tasty too, making them easy to offer kids (or at least sneak into some heavily-disguised kid-friendly meal).

 Avocado.
 Avocado has high levels of essential fatty acids and vitamin B6, which is important in the biosynthesis of important neurotransmitters.
 Foods high in B vitamins may be able to counteract some of the symptoms of winter-related depression.

 Cranberries.
 Cranberries are packed with nutrients and antioxidants.
 The nutrients in cranberries have been linked to a lower risk of urinary tract infections, prevention of certain types of cancer, improved immune function, and decreased blood pressure.

 Pomegranate.
 This quirky fruit has vitamins C and K, folate and potassium and is a good source of fiber.
 Pomegranate has anti-inflammatory properties, which can help in reducing joint pain and preventing strokes.
 Pomegranate may also help the body fight viruses.

 Sweet Potatoes.
 One cup of baked sweet potato provides nearly half of your daily vitamin C needs.
 The same portion also supplies 400%(!) of your recommended daily intake of vitamin A. Both nutrients are vital for supporting immune function, which is especially important during cold and flu season.